OpenKore/openkore/openkore/trunk/README.txt

 - The Console::Curses interface have been fixed (thanks to Dodge and Paldium).
 - PIN code support [by kLabMouse] (tahnks to toq, Biozinc and mRO Playesr who helped me)

+Credits:
+- glew: Support for disconnecting when storage is full.

 =========================
 ### OpenKore 2.0.3